wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/284-memorandum-doet-ballard-to-administration.md

 ---
+doc_date: '1969-06-11'
+doc_num: 284
+doc_order: 284
+naa_refs:
+- naa_barcode: 11340888
+  naa_control_symbol: 1969/1135
+  naa_series: A452
+  reference: '[NAA: A452, 196911135]'
-title: "284 Memorandum, Doet (Ballard) To Administration"
+title: Memorandum, Doet (Ballard) To Administration
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9792
 vol_id: 26
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 284 Memorandum, Doet (Ballard) To Administration

-Canberra, II June 1969
+Canberra, 11 June 1969

 Confidential

 **Arek Motion on Constitutional Development**

-The Secretary’s personal telex 5681 of 5th June to the Administrator1 indicated the position that the Minister wishes Official Members to take when this motion comes on for debate.
+The Secretary’s personal telex 5681 of 5th June to the Administrator[1](#f1) indicated the position that the Minister wishes Official Members to take when this motion comes on for debate.

 2\.
 1t also indicated that a working paper prepared in the Department would be forwarded.
 If a Select Committee is established it is proposed that this working paper, together with any other suggestions put forward by the Administration, would be discussed between departmental and Administration officials with a view to seeking a Government direction on the attitude Official Members on the Select Committee should take.

-[_matter omitted_]
+[ _matter omitted_ ]

  **Attachment**

 WORKING PAPER FOR OFFICIAL MEMBERS

  _Introduction_

 This Working Paper has been prepared for discussion if a Select Committee on Constitutional Development is set up.
 A Government direction will then be sought on the attitude Official Members on the Committee should adopt.